Europe > Spain > Alicante

 Why not?
 Visiting Alicante without a car

-- With the tram work network having expanded massively in recent years, as is the case in many Spanish cities, you should have no problem getting around using either this system or the local buses.
+- With the tram work network having expanded massively in recent years, you should have no problem getting around using either this system or the local buses.
 However, there is a sharp decline in service standards the moment you get outside the city.

-- Alicante is popular with road cyclists, but there aren’t so many off road trails, and designated cycle paths are limited to a few areas around the waterfront, and a limited number of urban trunk routes.
+- Alicante is popular with road cyclists, but there aren’t so many off road trails, and designated cycle paths are limited to a few areas around the waterfront.

 - Most of the central area in Alicante is also either pedestrianised, or on streets which are closed off for through traffic.